websemantics/lolviz.js/README.md

 #### Type.js

-A tiny libary to work with Javascript types including a built-in support for ducktyping.
+A tiny libary to work with Javascript types including a built-in support for duck-typing.

 * `type` : Return variable type as a string
 * `is`   : Check for a variable type
-* `as`   : Check for a variable ducktype
+* `as`   : Check for a variable duck-type
 * `ctor` : Get a variable class name

 #### Reflect.js